hummingbot/hummingbot/documentation/docs/support/how-to.md

 #### How do I paste items from clipboard in PuTTY?

-You should be able to paste items from your clipboard by doing `SHIFT + right-click`.
+You should be able to paste items from your clipboard by doing mouse `right-click`.
 If that doesn't work, follow the steps below.

 1. If you are currently logged in a session, do a left-click on the upper left hand corner of the PuTTY window or a right-click anywhere on the title bar then select "Change Settings".
 If not, proceed to step 2.